 In this case, shortening the time to value means getting them onboard quicker, having an amazing product or service demo, and showing your customers the value you bring them as soon as possible.

-As the name suggests, immediate time to value is a metric used when a service provider offers instant feedback.
+As the name suggests, immediate time to value is a metric used when a trusted managed service provider offers instant feedback.
 This is used in types of services that show an immediate return of an investment.

 For example, this could be an online document converter that converts your files for you.
 They are quick and reliable, which is why people go back to them.